-Weather Service Internet systems crumbling as key platforms are taxed and fail
+Weather Service Internet systems are crumbling as key platforms are taxed and failing

 “We … believe this is the best option for all of us at this time,” wrote De Block.

-The Weather Service in Birmingham declined to comment on their switch to Slack, but received instruction from higher-ups not to do it again.
+The Weather Service in Birmingham declined to comment on its switch to Slack, but received instruction from higher-ups not to do it again.

 “Offices were provided guidance not to procure their own alternative platforms.
 This function is the responsibility of NWS headquarters, not individual offices,” wrote Weather Service director of public affairs Susan Buchanan in an email.